I am sure you would have heard the term – Cloud Computing.

 It helps if you have AWS experience, but even an absolute beginner can do fine.
 The course material is updated for the 2020 AWS Certified Solutions Architect exam.
 You will learn the details of the AWS platform and how to use AWS to design highly resilient and scalable applications.
 You will explore Route53, EC2, S3, CloudFront, Auto Scaling, Load Balancing, RDS, RedShift, DynamoDB, EMR, VPC, etc.

-To prepared the certification, you may also consider taking a practice test by Whizlabs.
+To prepare for the certification, you may also consider taking a practice test by Whizlabs.

 Azure Exam Prep